Phase transitions for geodesic flows and the geometric potential: Phase transitions

 \end{proof}

-\begin{remark} Since the numbers $\{B_n\}$ can be arbitrarity far appart, we interpret the decay of $F$ through the cusp associated to $\P$ as `very slow'. \end{remark}
+\begin{remark} Since the numbers $(B_n)_n$ can be arbitrarity far apart, we interpret the decay of $F$ through the cusp associated to $\P$ as `very slow'. \end{remark}

-\begin{remark} In \cite[Example p.
-20]{rv} it is constructed a potential which does not exhibit a phase transition.
-This can be done in any geometrically finite manifold with divergence type maximal parabolic subgroups.
-The relevant manifolds in this paper satisfy this condition, in particular we know the existence of potentials with no phase transitions. \end{remark}

-\begin{definition} A potential $G:T^1X\to\R$ belongs to the family $\F_s$ if the following conditions are satisfied. \begin{enumerate} \item $G$ is a bounded H\"older continuous potential, \item $G$ is positive in a neighborhood of the cusps of $X$ and it goes to zero through the cusps of $X$, \item $(\P,-G)$ is of convergence type for every maximal parabolic subgroup $\P$ of $\Gamma$. \end{enumerate} The elements in $\F_s$ are called potentials \emph{going slowly to zero} through the cusps of $X$.
-The class of nonnegative potentials in $\F_s$ is denoted by $\F_s^+$. \end{definition}
+\begin{definition} A potential $G$ belongs to the family $\F_s$ if the following conditions are satisfied. \begin{enumerate} \item $G\in C_0(T^1M)$, \item $G$ is positive in a neighborhood of the cusps of $M$, \item $(\P,-G)$ is of convergence type for every maximal parabolic subgroup $\P$ of $\pi_1(M)$. \end{enumerate} The elements in $\F_s$ are called potentials \emph{going slowly to zero} through the cusps of $M$.
+The class of non-negative potentials in $\F_s$ is denoted by $\F_s^+$. \end{definition}

 The family $\F_s$ is not empty because of Lemma \ref{lem}.
-We remark that the family $\F_s$ is very big.
-Let $F\in \F_s$, if $G$ is a potential going to zero through the cusps of $X$ satisfying $G\ge F$ in a neighborhood of the cusps, then $G\in \F_s$.
-We now proceed to prove Theorem A. The statement of the following result looks a bit more complicated that Theorem A, but has the advantage of being more precise.
-As in the introduction, for a potential $F$ we define
+We remark that the family $\F_s$ is quite big: if $F\in \F_s$ and $G$ is a H\"older potential in $C_0(T^1M)$ satisfying $G\ge F$ in a neighborhood of the cusps, then $G\in \F_s$.
+We now proceed to prove Theorem \ref{i1}.
+The statement of our next result is more involved that Theorem \ref{i1}, but it has the advantage of being more precise.
+Our manifolds are geometrically finite with one cusp, in particular $\delta_\infty=\delta_\P$.
+As in Theorem \ref{description} we use the notation